ELI-ANT/hello_world/README.md

 # hello_world
 Just my first repository
-I am trying to learn about GITHUb and the online step by step sitruction video is very useful. if (true); {
+I am trying to learn about GITHUb and the online step by step istructions video is very useful. if (true); {
 I am keep learning
 }